greyfruit/RxDataSources/README.md

   - even though the running time is linear, preferred number of sent commands is usually a lot less than linear
   - it is preferred (and possible) to cap the number of changes to some small number, and in case the number of changes grows towards linear, just do normal reload
 - [x] Supports **extending your item and section structures**
-  - just extend your item with `IdentifiableType` and `Equatable`, and your section with `AnimatableSectionModelType`
+  - just extend your item with `Identifiable` and `Equatable`, and your section with `AnimatableSectionModelType`
 - [x] Supports all combinations of two level hierarchical animations for **both sections and items**
   - Section animations: Insert, Delete, Move
   - Item animations: Insert, Delete, Move, Reload (if old value is not equal to new value)